 What’s wrong with it?

 If something seems too good to be true, it quite often is.
 If the car is cheap, try to figure out why.
 It may be anything simple: scratches on the paintwork, worn-down tyres and windscreen wipers can be quickly and cheaply sorted out.
-However, look a little deeper to make sure there is nothing wrong with the car’s internal workings of the internal structure of the car.
+However, look a little deeper to make sure there is nothing wrong with the car’s internal workings of the car’s internal structure.
 If you are still happy to buy a car that needs some attention, make sure you do your diligence.
 It is easy to source parts for new British vehicles, but it can be difficult or costly to get hold of parts from older cars or cars from overseas.